anggrdwjy/hybridcloud-network/README.md

 ### Step 1.
 MikroTik CHR on VPS

-#### A. Harderning Username and Password (Add New Username, Group Full Admin, and Delete Default Username Admin)
+#### Harderning Username and Password (Add New Username, Group Full Admin, and Delete Default Username Admin)

 * Add New User
 ```